 Masonry’s own Masonic Service Association of North America (who are responsible for collating and monitoring Masonic numbers) reports that its national US membership is crumbling at an alarming rate of 35-40,000 members a year.
 In its last published report in 2020, it showed a loss of at least 61,417 members, although the losses in South Carolina, Oklahoma and Alaska were not reported due to Covid challenges.
-The real loss will doubtless be more pronounced.
+If we take the released 2021 figures and average the loss over 2 years we add another 2,500 members to the decline.
+The reported drop is probably around 64,000.
 This took the membership figure to below 1,000,000 for the first time in living memory.
-The demise is expected to substantially increase each year as the aging organization gradually decays.
+The demise is expected to substantially increase each year as the aging organization gradually disintegrates.
 Freemasonry did add Puerto Rico’s numbers to their total for the 1st time in 2020 to slightly boost their numbers.
 That added an extra 1,944 to their overall total, although this did not in any way mask the marked decline in Masonic numbers.

-The Masonic has plummeted from 4,103,161 in 1959 to 898,433 in 2020.
-That is over a 75% decrease, although that omits the 3 states who failed to report membership numbers.
+The Masonic has plummeted from 4,103,161 in 1959 to 946,006 in 2020 (using a calculated estimate for 3 states, who reported in 2021).
+That is over a 75% decrease.
 This is a startling decrease by anyone’s standards.
 Since 1959, the Masons’ membership has fallen every single year without fail – a continual decline of over 60 years.
 Amazingly, over this past 10 years, there has been over a 25% crash in numbers.
-That is a fall from 1,336,503 to 898,433.
-Over 400,000 members have disappeared from Masonic ranks.
+That is a fall from 1,336,503 to 946,006.
+400,000 members have disappeared from Masonic ranks.
 The Masonic Lodge cannot surely sustain such a wholesale disintegration.

 Masonic website Forthrighter submits: “The ‘high water mark’ in terms of percentage representation was in 1928, where there were 3.2 million Freemasons in a population of 106 million US citizens; 3.11%.
 This point makes perfect sense because it is also near the peak of the Golden Age of Fraternalism.”